davidweitzenfeld/neural-net-handwriting-synthesis/README.md

 Google Colaboratory files are located in the `src/colab` directory.

+Data for testing, training and analysis is located in the `data` directory.

 ## Useful Links

 [1] Alex Graves.
 Generating sequences with recurrent neural networks, 2014.